MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   This policy didn't work as expected due to changes in operational requirements.
 Therefore it's deprecated and should not be used.

 Specifies whether to include a shortcut to Office.com in the favorites bar.
-For users signed into Google Chrome the shortcut takes users to their Microsoft Office apps and docs.
+For users signed into Microsoft Edge the shortcut takes users to their Microsoft Office apps and docs.
   If you enable or don't configure this policy, users can choose whether to see the shortcut by changing the toggle in the favorites bar context menu.
   If you disable this policy, the shortcut isn't shown.